Sacral Hysteropexy

-Sacral hysteropexy is an operation that suspends your uterus, using either a synthetic graft or your own native tissue (fascia lata), from the front of your sacrum (tail bone).
+Sacral hysteropexy is an operation that suspends your uterus, using either a graft of own native tissue (fascia lata), from the front of your sacrum (refer to the illustration below).
 This provides optimal support for your uterus and upper vagina.
 A repair inside your vagina may also be required at the same time.
 The operation can be performed in combination with other procedures.
-If you prefer mesh-free surgery, tissue taken through a small incision from your thigh (fascia lata) can be used instead of mesh.
+Dr Carey uses your own tissue (fascia lata) which avoids using synthetic mesh.
+Fascia lata is taken through a small incision from your thigh can be used instead of mesh (refer to the illustration below)..
 This operation is usually reserved for women with advanced prolapse of the uterus who wish to retain their uterus or when previous surgery to support the uterus has failed.

 What happens during surgery?

-The illustration above demonstrates the uterus suspended from the sacrum by a synthetic graft, alternatively a patient’s own tissue (fascia lata) can be used instead of mesh.
+The illustration above demonstrates the uterus suspended from the sacrum by a graft from patient’s own tissue (fascia lata).
 A surgical vaginal support device (S-POP) is placed into the vagina at the end of end of surgery and is removed 21 to 28 days after surgery.

 If you experience complications after you leave hospital, contact Dr Carey or the nursing staff on 1 West at the Epworth Freemasons Hospital for advice.
 In an emergency you may attend the Royal Women’s Hospital, Parkville or Epworth Hospital, Richmond emergency department or attend your closest hospital emergency department.